 Q. I use video endpoints and applications from other vendors; will I need to replace those for Cisco products to take advantage of Cisco Medianet technologies?

 A. Cisco Medianet technologies are designed to work with Cisco and third-party endpoints.
 For example, Media Monitoring can be used to monitor and troubleshoot video, voice, and data services, and Autoconfiguration can be used to automatically configure the switch port for Cisco and third-party devices.

 Q. How do I know what I need to change in my current infrastructure?

-Q. Do you have tools to help me assess the visibility and help me troubleshoot rich-media applications?
+Q. Do you have tools to help provide visibility and help with troubleshooting?